Please find below projects funded by IPA's Consumer Protection Research Initiative.

 Research Implemented by IPA: No

 Women’s access to and engagement with digital financial services (DFS) in low- and middle-income countries has increased in recent years.
 However, notably absent from both academic and practitioner research is a focus on gender and consumer redress.
 Despite the severity of the societal, social, and individual barriers that limit women’s ability to raise complaints and resolve disputes, empirical evidence is thin and fragmented.
 Situating our research in India—a leading DFS market—the pilot examines the role of intrinsic factors—the locus of control and self-efficacy—in determining how women perceive and manage consumer redress behaviors.
-These behaviors include raising complaints, seeking alternative complaints channels, or inaction.
+These behaviors include raising complaints, seeking alternative complaint channels, or inaction.
 The results from this pilot will lay the groundwork for further studies that design and test behaviorally informed, tailored interventions for improving the consumer redress experience for women.

 Using Predictive Modeling to Target Fraud Prevention in Uganda